IDMNYU/IDM_Faculty_FAQ/makerspace.md

-# Tandon's Makerspace is open for students in Spring 2021
+# Tandon's Makerspace is open for students in Fall 2021

 The MakerSpace will be open to students on campus for all prototyping needs.
 Reservations can be made on the [Makerspace website](http://makerspace.engineering.nyu.edu/) and are required for all trainings, machine use, and workspace, which will allow a safe density of users at all times.
 They have updated the training process to include a remote and in-person portion, to help users feel more confident when using the machines.
 Refer to the [Training & Reservation page](http://makerspace.engineering.nyu.edu/training-and-reservations/) for more information.